Yes! We Have No Bananas: Parody

-Its success inspired a parody, "I've Got the 'Yes!
-We Have No Bananas' Blues", first recorded by Billy Jones and Sam Lanin (with vocals by Irving Kaufman and others) in 1923.
+Its success inspired a parody, "I've Got the Yes!
+We Have No Banana Blues", first recorded by Billy Jones and Sam Lanin (with vocals by Irving Kaufman and others) in 1923.
 The song describes the protagonist's frustration with weeks of hearing the original song performed in cabarets and shows.

 During Eddie Cantor's July 1923 rendition of the parody, he exclaims, "Stop!" to interrupt a quartet singing the original song and threatens to call a cop on them, because he just "can't take it any longer".

-Belle Baker performed the parody on August, 1923.
+Belle Baker performed the parody in August 1923.

-Al Jolson recorded a mock-operatic version, in blackface, on film in the 1930s.
+Al Jolson recorded a mock-operatic version, in blackface, in the 1930 film Mammy.

 The Three Stooges used the song title as a parody for the 1939 short Yes, We Have No Bonanza.

 Other uses

 The song was the theme of the outdoor relief protests in Belfast in 1932.
 These were a unique example of Protestants and Catholics in Northern Ireland protesting together, and the song was used because it was one of the few non-sectarian songs widely known in both communities.
 The song lent its title to a book about the depression in Belfast.
 The Banana Block in East Belfast also references this song in the building's history.